narfman0/pokesnake/README.md

 ## TODO

-* Add a job
+* Add a job (populate db)
-* Add list of pokemon frontend with filter by type
+* Create an API, return pokemon filtered by type

-* Create an API
+## License

+Please see LICENSE for associated license.

+Copyright 2019 Jon Robison All Rights Reserved